git-shassan/LTRSP-2119/Module 5 - Connecting Physical and Cloud Infrastructure/README.md

 If time permits, you can perform the same checks on XRd 1, 2, 3 for completeness.

-Lets move to the final module to configure VPN Services across hybrid network infrastructure.
+When you're ready move to the final module to delete all the AWS resources.

 ![End of Module 5](Mod5_Congrats_Image2.png)